henshmi/Tetris.ts/README.md

 # Tetris.ts

-A simple Tetris game written in TypeScript.
+A simple Tetris game written in TypeScript.<br>
 Have fun, and good luck!

 <hr>